Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Experimental section

-\textbf{Acknowledgements} The authors would like to acknowledge fruitful discussions with Vincent Cros, Pierre Seneor and Nicolas Reyren from CNRS-Thales.
+\textbf{Acknowledgements} The authors would like to acknowledge fruitful discussions with Vincent Cros, Pierre Seneor, Bruno Dlubak and Nicolas Reyren from CNRS-Thales.

-This project has received funding from the FLAG-ERA JTC 2019 grant SOgraphMEM through the partner’s national research agencies AEI (Spain, PCI2019-111867-2) and DFG (Germany, MI 1247/18-1).
-IMDEA team ackowledges support by the Community of Madrid (CM) through Project P2018/NMT-4321 (NANOMAGCOST), by MINECO through Projects RTI2018-097895-B-C42 and RTI2018-097895-B-C43 (FUN-SOC), and by the ’Severo Ochoa’ Programme for Centres of Excellence in R\&D, MINECO grant SEV-2016-0686.
-AG and IA ackowledge support from CM (PEJD-2017-PREIND-4690 and PEJD-2019-POST/IND-15343) and JMD from MINECO (BES 2017-080617).
+This project has received funding from the FLAG-ERA JTC 2019 grant SOgraphMEM through the partner’s national research agencies AEI/MICINN (Spain, PCI2019-111867-2) and DFG (Germany, MI 1247/18-1).
+IMDEA team acknowledges support by the Community of Madrid (CM) through Project P2018/NMT-4321 (NANOMAGCOST), by MICINN through Projects RTI2018-097895-B-C42, 43 (FUN-SOC) and PID2021-122980OB-C51,52 (ECLIPSE), and by the ’Severo Ochoa’ Programme for Centres of Excellence in R\&D CEX2020-001039-S. AG and IA ackowledge support from CM (PEJD-2017-PREIND-4690 and PEJD-2019-POST/IND-15343) and JMD from MICINN (BES 2017-080617).